Media Format Reference

 For information regarding audio file embeds, see our dedicated audio embedding page.

 JW Player 8 supports two types of streaming protocols:

 - MPEG's DASH protocol, using XML manifests and split media files.
 Like HLS, DASH utilizes standard HTTP, making it both easy to deploy, and firewall-resilient.
 JW7 supports DASH on mobile and desktop browsers, but only for Premium licenses or higher.
 See About DASH Streaming for more info.

 - Apple's HLS protocol, using M3U8 manifest files and TS media files.
 HLS builds upon standard HTTP, making it easy to deploy and firewall resilient.
-All JW Player editions support HLS on mobile devices, but only the Premium and higher support HLS on desktop browsers.
-See Using Apple HLS Streaming for more info.
+As of JW8, HLS is provided at all JW Player subscription levels.
+To learn more about creating HLS outside of JW Platform, please see Using Apple HLS Streaming.

 Here is an overview of the recognized file extensions and mimetypes for these protocols, plus their browser playback support: